vuejs/v2.vuejs.org/src/v2/guide/style-guide.md

 ### Priority C: Recommended

-Where multiple, equally good options exist, an arbitrary choice has to be made.
+Where multiple, equally good options exist, an arbitrary choice can be made to ensure consistency.
 In these rules, we describe each acceptable option and then suggest a default choice.
 That means you can feel free to make a different choice in your own codebase, as long as you're consistent and have a good reason.
 Please do have a good reason though!
 By adapting to the community standard, you will:

 1. train your brain to more easily parse most of the community code you encounter
 2. be able to copy and paste most community code examples without modification